 Content promotion is the most essential part of any search engine optimization strategy.
 Buzzbundle is a time saving tool for finding your target audience and engaging in conversations related to specific keyword phrases.

 You can use the tool to find people on a number of channels that have linked/shared and are interested in your kind of content.

 You need to install the tool and click on Create New Project >> Create New Stream.

-Then you need to enter keywords and URLs to track.
+Then you need to enter key phrases and URLs to track.

-Once the tool loads, you’ll see a list of streams from social media, blogs, Q&A websites, forums and more with scraped content that includes your entered keywords.
+Once the tool loads, you’ll see a list of streams from social media, blogs, Q&A web sites, forums and more with scraped content that includes your entered keyword phrases.